Wilhelmina Canal: Future

 In November 2007 the Ministry of Transport and Water Management, North Brabant province and Tilburg municipality signed an agreement.
 The objective was to make the canal up to Tilburg suitable for ships of CEMT class IV.

 In order to achieve the objective, the canal level would be raised, Lock II would be demolished, and a new Lock would be built next to Lock III, because Lock III is a listed construction as a lock stair and bayonet lock.
 East of the new Lock III, a facility would be built where ships of Class IV could turnabout.
 The economy of scale would make water transport cheaper, travel time on the canal would decrease by 30 minutes, and the ultimate goal was to remove trucks from the roads.

 Work started in 2013, and was expected to be finished in 2016.
 Sluis III was built according to plan, and was finished by 2017.

 A major problem was then discovered: the lower water level on the higher side of the canal pound would most probably lead a much lower groundwater level in the Tilburg district Reeshof.
 Houses could then start to sag.
-In December 2017 the governments then decided to rebuilt Lock II instead of simply demolishing it.
-It was a blunder of about 70 million guilders.
+In December 2017 the governments then decided to rebuild Lock II instead of simply demolishing it.
+It was a blunder of about 70 million euros.
 An investigation of how the blunder could have happened was started.

 To make matters worse, construction of the new Lock II was prohibited due to the nitrogen crisis.
 On 20 April 2022, construction of the new Lock II was postponed until further notice.

 Recreation

-The Wilhelmina Canal was very important for the development of water sports in TIlburg.
+The Wilhelmina Canal was very important for the development of water sports in Tilburg.
 In April 1925 the new Tilburgse Watersportvereniging Wilhelmina opened her Pavilion at the Piushaven, and made a small demonstration with some rowing boats.
 In August 1925 there was a 1,500 m swimming event finishing at the harbor, and a water polo match.
 Rowing matches soon followed.
 The canal was also important for long distance skating in the area.

 Speelland Beekse Bergen and Safaripark Beekse Bergen were created in the 1960s.
 Their origin lies in the sand extraction in the area.
 The little lake at the center of the recreational area is in direct connection to the Wilhelmina Canal.
-Just north of the Beekse Bergen, a section of the canal was widended to create the Watersportbaan Tilburg.
+Just north of the Beekse Bergen, a section of the canal was widened to create the Watersportbaan Tilburg.
 This is the second Dutch especially created water for rowing regattas.

 By 1982 only a couple of ships a week entered the Piushaven in Tilburg.
 This started a discussion about using the harbor as a marina.
 The Piushaven is now indeed a marina, with a limited number of places for historic vessels.